Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 TEAMS WILL NOT BE TESTED IF:

-2. Animal is not properly groomed.
+2. Animal is not properly groomed including nails, ears & eyes.

 SEE EVALUATION CHECKLIST BELOW